Conversion Rate

 Conversion Rate: Key Takeaways

-• Conversion rate is critical to evaluating user behavior and achieving business goals.
+- Conversion rate is critical to evaluating user behavior and achieving business goals.
 Tracking various conversion goals, from product purchases to micro-conversions such as clicks and video views, provides a comprehensive understanding of user interactions.
-A focus on UX-oriented analysis ensures continuous improvement of design elements and the overall user experience.